pen-lang/pen/doc/src/advanced-features/writing-system-packages.md

 ## Examples

-[The `Os` standard package](https://github.com/pen-lang/pen/tree/main/lib/os) is one of examples of system packages.
+[The `Os` standard package](https://github.com/pen-lang/pen/tree/main/lib/os) is an example of system packages.